AdobeDocs/campaign-web.en/help/v8/rn/acs-migration.md

 ## Console and Web interface {#console}

 As a Campaign v8 user, you will have access to both the new Campaign Web interface and the v8 console.
 Data and settings are synchronized from an environment to another.
 All your data and settings available in the client console is visible in the Campaign Web user interface, from the Explorer left navigation.
+[Learn more](../get-started/user-interface.md#user-interface-explorer)

 Supported and unsupported capabilities and interoperability between Campaign Web user interface and Campaign client console [in this page](../get-started/capability-matrix.md)